geuresti/Capstone/README.md

 download the requirements: "pip install -r requirements.txt"

-to run the program: "python manage.py runserver" then open your browers and navigate to: "http://localhost:8000/pixelspace"
+to run the program: "*python manage.py runserver*" <br>
+then open your browers and navigate to: "http://localhost:8000/pixelspace" <br>

-to run the testing tool: "python -m coverage run --branch --source='.' manage.py test" to view the coverage report: "python -m coverage report"
+to run the testing tool: "*python -m coverage run --branch --source='.' manage.py test*" <br>
+to view the coverage report: "*python -m coverage report*"